-Tears roll down Stephanie Shepherd’s face outside Gov. Bill Lee’s office.
+Tears roll down Stephanie Shepherd’s face outside Gov. Bill Lee’s office during a vigil for gun violence victims on June 1.
 (Photo: John Partipilo)

 More than 70 Tennesseans, including several pastors, walked from Nashville’s Legislative Plaza to Gov. Bill Lee’s office on Wednesday to make a plea for gun reform.

 The rally comes in the wake of several high profile mass shootings, including last week’s slaughter of 19 elementary school children and two teachers at Robb Elementary School in Texas and the May 14 killing of 10 Black shoppers at a Tops Friendly Market in Buffalo.

 Ingrid McIntyre, pastor of community engagement at Nashville’s Belmont Methodist Church, read the names and ages of the Uvalde and Buffalo victims and Kevin Riggs, pastor of Franklin Community Church, read a letter signed by 49 ministers that asked Lee to consider five gun reform steps, including the repeal of permitless gun carry.Letter to Gov Lee